heykayla/my-writing/references/reference-git-commands.md

 - Commands to configure Git

-- Commands for miscellenous actions
+- Commands for miscellaneous actions

 - Commands set up and work a remote repository